divaamahajan/Task-Manager/README.md

 ## Getting Started:
 To use the task tracker app, you can directly go to the link [Task Tracker App](ec2-54-82-112-252.compute-1.amazonaws.com/login.php)
 >To use the app on your local server,
-- the user can clone the git repository,
+>- the user can clone the git repository,
+>- create a .env file with SQLHOST, SQLUSER, SQLPWD, SQLDB, SQLPORT, DJANGOSECRETKEY
+>- remove cookies from html and php pages in [templates](https://github.com/divaamahajan/Task-Manager/tree/main/task_manager_django/task_manager_app/templates)
-- install the required dependencies,
+>- install the required dependencies,
-- remove cookies and run the Django server.
+>- run the Django server.

+### Modifications require to run this app in local browser
-- create a .env file with SQLHOST, SQLUSER, SQLPWD, SQLDB, SQLPORT
+- create a .env file with SQLHOST, SQLUSER, SQLPWD, SQLDB, SQLPORT, DJANGOSECRETKEY
+- remove cookies from html and php pages in [templates](https://github.com/divaamahajan/Task-Manager/tree/main/task_manager_django/task_manager_app/templates)
+- in [views.py](https://github.com/divaamahajan/Task-Manager/blob/main/task_manager_django/task_manager_app/views.py) file update return values of functions index, create_user,and forgot_password with user registration details

 ### Django Server execution
 1. `source venv_tm/bin/activate` : Activate the virtual environment.
 This will activate the virtual environment and allow you to access all installed necessary packages for your Django app.